ROCm/hipfort/docs/tutorials/rocsolver-examples.rst

 Conventions
 ===========

-rocSOLVER follows a small number of conventions that recur in every example:
+rocSOLVER follows a small number of conventions that recur in every program:

 * **Column-major storage.** rocSOLVER matrices are column-major, which matches Fortran's native array layout, so a Fortran 2-D array maps directly onto a